The trouble is, you think you have time. -Buddha

 My head was killing me and all I remember thinking the whole time the doctor was talking was ‘the lights are too fucking bright’

 Then something hit me; where the hell was Marcy?

 “Hey doc, how’s my sister?
 She okay?”

 The doctor went quiet; she didn’t say anything for a few minutes.
 I started panicking, thousands of different scenarios running through my head.

 I somewhat remember asking her if I could see Marcy and again she was quiet.

-Eventually, she spoke, “I’m so sorry to inform you, but your sister didn’t survive.
+“I’m so sorry to inform you Mr. Corrigan, but your sister didn’t survive the crash.
 She died upon impact from blunt force trauma to the head.
-I’m sorry…”
+I’m so sorry for your loss.”

 The words didn’t register with me for a while, I just kinda sat there, not thinking, not breathing.
 I just…stopped.